pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1115 Reading Atomic Habits

+Today I start with a new book Atomic Habits, this book have a great rating on Amazon and TheGoodReaders, and I see that a lot of people recommended.
+Also, I take the decision that I need to start learning about OpenShift.
+I not want to be the DevOps in my team, I am not wanted to be the person that don't understand the important things, how the platform in that I deploy the applications.
+These things cause confusion for my.

 #### Day 1113-1114 Some Stress

 These days I had some situations in my work with some stress, I continue reading every day this is the great achievement really, and I continue to study about the best practices in Java and the Object-Oriented programming.